-London’s Tip #1: Add a bit of lemon, lime, or orange zest to give citrus salad dressings that extra zing of freshness!
+Cook’s Tip #1: Add a bit of lemon, lime, or orange zest to give citrus salad dressings that extra zing of freshness!

 Once you have all of your maple orange vinaigrette ingredients, place them in a small food processor (my preference!) or small blender (like a Nutribullet) and blend until completely smooth and the vinaigrette begins to thicken.

-London’s Tip #2: If you store your maple orange vinaigrette in the refrigerator before you make your kale salad, you will want to let it come to room temperature, pop it in the processor, and blend it until smooth again.
+Cook’s Tip #2: If you store your maple orange vinaigrette in the refrigerator before you make your kale salad, you will want to let it come to room temperature, pop it in the processor, and blend it until smooth again.

 Thanksgiving Salad Recipe in Advance